 With harmony and balance in mind, this blog was posted at 4.27 on 27.4.20.

-Afterword: After posting the blog in April I rediscovered a book in my library that is extremely relevant to YinYang in Japan.
+Afterword: After posting this blog in April 2020 I rediscovered a book in my library that is directly relevant to yinyang in Japan.
 Published in 1971 The Looking Glass God was ahead of its time in many ways.
-It deserves, and will get, a post of its own after I read the book for a second time to delve further into the deeper meaning.
-For the moment here is the intriguing cover.
+It has an intriguing cover, with the requisite yinyang symbols.
+The book has deep meaning and warrants further exploration.

-In the interim I have written a post that also has significance to YinYang in Japan.
+A complementary post written in August 2020 also has significance to yinyang in Japan.
 It stems from three unconnected sightings about Hokusai and a chance discovery of his instructions on how to draw a torii.
-The strong connection to the I Ching, InYo and GoGyo in drawing this form was a real eye-opener.
+The strong connection to the I Ching, inyo and gogyo in drawing this form was a real eye-opener.
 You can read more about it here.